Dedi-SA/zig-zag-text-encryption/js/the-encryptor/README.md

 ## mirrorBox.js

-    1. Mirrors is a nested array.
+    1. mirrorBox is a nested array.

     2. Each element in it is basically the KEY, but in a random order and must not be the same as the KEY.